 Asset management software questions were so many that Heather and Ross decided to deal with them before the end of the webinar.

-Let’s move on to software because we have quite a few people who did ask questions about, essentially along the lines of, what software should I use?
+Let’s move on to software because we have quite a few people who did ask questions about, nearly along the lines of, what software should I use?

 Is there a good one for a small system?
 What’s the best bang for a buck with software?
 What tools should I be using, off the shelf program, that kind of thing?